vanzaj/erft/README.md

 It's been a while since I wanted to get some sort of introduction to meditation.
 A friend recommended [Mindfulness in Plain English][1].
-There are plenty of pdfs online, but no epubs or mobi.
+There are plenty of pdfs online, but no epubs or mobi...

 [1]: http://www.goodreads.com/book/show/64369.Mindfulness_in_Plain_English

 # How

+0. Try `pdftotext` -> text -> markdown -> epub.
+Too much manual cleanup to do...

 1. `$ cat get_mpe.py`